microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// duplicate 'detection' or 'filtering' applied by the API (multiple
     /// references to a package is not harmful).
 Once resolution is complete
     /// the package stays resolved for that user until the last reference across
-    /// all processes for that user is removed via PackageDependencyContext.Remove()
+    /// all processes for that user is removed via PackageDependencyContext.Close()
     /// (or process termination).
     ///
-    /// Calls to Add() can be balanced by a PackageDependencyContext.Remove()
+    /// Calls to Add() can be balanced by a PackageDependencyContext.Close()
     /// to remove the entry from the package graph.
     PackageDependencyContext Add();